Josh-XT/AGiXT/docs/2-Concepts/Prompts.md

 - `{COMMANDS}` will cause the available commands list to be injected and for automatic commands execution from the agent based on its suggestions.
 - `{command_list}` will cause the available commands list to be injected, but will not execute any commands the AI chooses.
 Useful on validation steps.
 - `{STEPx}` will cause the step `x` response from a chain to be injected.
 For example, `{STEP1}` will inject the first step's response in a chain.

+## Specific Model Prompts

+Inside of the `agixt\prompts` folder, you can add a folder with the name you set in your agent settings for `AI_MODEL` and it will use those prompts instead of the default ones.
+This allows you to have different prompts for different models that essentially do the same thing but with different wording that might be more optimized for that model.

+For example, `GPT-4` has an 8K token limit, so we over ride the `instruct` prompt to let it know that it has a `4000 word limit` instead of the default prompt that says `500 word limit.`

+There is currently not an interface for this other than your folder structure.